-Provide debugging capabilities for Red Hat Enterprise Linux 7 Atomic Host, which has an immutable packet tree. rhel-tools includes utilities such as tcpdump, sosreport, git, gdb, perf, and many more common system administration utilities.
+Provides debugging capabilities for Red Hat Enterprise Linux 7 Atomic Host, which has an immutable package tree. rhel-tools includes utilities such as tcpdump, sosreport, git, gdb, perf, and many more common system administration utilities.

 Use the rhel-tools container with the following: